chrisregner/daily-routines-tracker/README.md

 1. lets you manage (add, edit, delete, sort) a list of routines (so, another to do app?);
 2. lets you specify how much time you want to work on each routine;
 3. lets you track the time for that routine; and...
-4. notifies you when you've tracked the specified amount of time.
+4. notifies you when you've tracked the specified amount of time for a routine.

 You can also import/export data (routines), and the data will persist as long as you don’t clear the [local storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage).